higor21/basic-of-git/tutorial_git.md

 ### > Other utilities:

 - Reverting the commit to save what you changed, before using reset command.
-Thus, it isn't possible to break the application and save what you did, in the same time.
+Thus, it isn't possible to break the application and save what you did, at the same time.
   `git revert <hash of commit>`
 - Deleting a branch or tag from remote repository:
   `git push origin :<name of branch or tag>`